Clinton-Davis/focus_fitness/README.md

 ~~~

 When I had my {% if blog.featured == Ture %} the div's class if loop was cause an error and nothing was being shown.
-Fix: in the BlogListView I added a quaryset with a filter to loop for featured blogs and passed them into the context.
+Fix: in the bloglistview I added a quaryset with a filter to loop for featured blogs and passed them into the context.
 From there i just looped through them.

+I had a form with in a form in the footer thats why is was not getting to the view

 ### deplyment